-ON THIS PAGE: You will find information about how many people are diagnosed with this type of lymphoma each year.
-You will also learn some general information on surviving the disease.
+ON THIS PAGE: You will find information about the number of people who are diagnosed with Hodgkin lymphoma each year.
+You will read general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

-It is important to remember that statistics on how many people survive this type of cancer are an estimate.
-The estimate comes from data based on thousands of people with this cancer in the United States each year.
-So, your own risk may be different.
-Doctors cannot say for sure how long anyone will live with Hodgkin lymphoma.
+It is important to remember that statistics on the survival rates for people with Hodgkin lymphoma are an estimate.
+The estimate comes from annual data based on the number of people with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
-This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+So the estimate may not show the results of better diagnosis or treatment available for less than 1 or 5 years.
+People should talk with their doctor if they have questions about this information.
 Learn more about understanding statistics.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by Hodgkin lymphoma.
-Or, use the menu on the left side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.